 The Olympus camera’s P mode has excellent zoom capabilities, as well as a stabilising feature that is very handy

 Did you know that Africa’s lion population has almost halved in the past 25 years?
-Read more about the important work of the Lion Recovery Fund here.
+Read more about the important work of the Lion Recovery Fund.

-Hyaenas are famous for their scavenging abilities, but the spotted hyaena is a strong hunter too
+Hyaenas are famous for their scavenging abilities, but the spotted hyena is a strong hunter too

 Most people visit Botswana to experience the pristine wilderness, and the Nile crocodile is always an attraction